Willie Anderson (offensive tackle)

 In 2021, Willie Anderson was inducted into the Alabama Sports Hall of Fame.

-That following year, he became a member of the Ring of Honor induction class of 2022 for the Bengals, joining Paul Brown, Anthony Munoz, Ken Anderson and Ken Riley.
+That following year, he became a member of the Ring of Honor induction class of 2022 for the Bengals, joining Paul Brown, Anthony Muñoz, Ken Anderson, and Ken Riley.

-Anderson has a son, Jair Hawkins-Anderson, who played college football at Georgia Tech.
+WIllie Anderson is the current host of the "Everything Big Willie Show" on YouTube where he tells his NFL Stories along with his excellent guests.
+Recent guests include Eagles RT Lane Johnson, T.J.
+Houshmandzadeh, Corey Dillon, Andrew Whitworth, Amarius Mims, and many more.

 He trains offensive linemen from high school to the NFL at the Willie Anderson Lineman Academy.

 College career

 Anderson attended Auburn University, where he played for the Auburn Tigers football team from 1993 to 1995.
 He majored in marketing education.

 Anderson started as a freshman at guard during the Tigers undefeated season in 1993.
 He switched to offensive tackle the next year.

 He was honored as a 2nd-Team All-American after his Junior year at Auburn.

 Professional career

 Cincinnati Bengals

-Anderson was selected by the Cincinnati Bengals in the first round (10th overall) of the 1996 NFL Draft.
+Anderson was selected by the Cincinnati Bengals in the first round (10th overall) of the 1996 NFL draft.
 He made Dr. Z's Sports Illustrated All-Pro team in 1999 and was a first alternate to the Pro Bowl in the 2001 and 2002 seasons.
 He was selected to represent the AFC in the 2003, 2004, 2005, and 2006 Pro Bowl.

 Anderson was a road-grading run blocker, helping Corey Dillon break two NFL rushing records: Jim Brown’s rookie single-game rushing record and Walter Payton’s single-game rushing record of 275 yards.
 He also helped Rudi Johnson break the Bengals single-season rushing record that still stands today.
 He started 116 consecutive games in a row from 1999 to 2007.

 In his rookie season, it was said that he was able to bench press 675 pounds.
 Anderson received a five-year, $30 million contract extension after the 1999 season, his fourth season.
 He also received a five-year, $32 million contract extension, with $20 million guaranteed, prior to the 2006 season, his eleventh season with the Bengals.
+Anderson was cut by the Bengals on August 30, 2008, after he refused to take a pay cut.

 In 2017, Anderson was named by the Bengals as one of their top 50 players to celebrate their 50th season.